-- Organize Your Finances - Set up scheduled payments with bill pay through your bank so the payment will automatically be sent each month.
-If you are not comfortable with the auto payment process place bills to be paid in a tray and record the dates on your calender or phone.
+Organize Your Finances -Set up scheduled payments with bill pay through your bank so the payment will automatically be sent each month.
+If you are not comfortable with the auto payment process place bills to be paid in a tray and record the dates on your calendar or phone.
 Use a labeling machine to easily identify items and place important papers such as homeowners insurance, appliance warranties etc. in a binder or labeled file.

 Consult Atlanta's most trusted source for quality Home Care assistance, Easy Living Services.
 We have supported Atlanta families in their efforts to keep loved ones fulfilled and safe at home since 1994.
 Need help getting organized and clutter free?
 We have staff that can help you sort, remove and organize your space.
 Call us at 770-442-8664